11 of 30 Suburban Races in November Decided at Filing Deadline

 Alderman and vice mayor Mary Anne Gibson is being challenged by Jeff Brown, an anesthesiologist.

-School board chairwoman Betsy Landers is being challenged for re-election by Brian Curry, a technical operations advisor at FedEx.
+School board chairwoman Betsy Landers is being challenged for re-election by Brian Curry, a technical operations adviser at FedEx.

 And Robyn Rey Rudisill, a teacher, faces Angela Griffith for the Position 4 school board seat currently held by Lisa Parker, who is not seeking re-election.

-Incumbent mayor Wyatt Bunker is being challenged by Michael Cunningham, a projects planner at FedEx.
-The race, like the Germantown mayor’s race, is also about suburban economic development, in this case the building of a new middle school to go with Lakeland’s existing elementary school when the city created its own school system and plans for a high school.
+Lakeland: Incumbent Mayor Wyatt Bunker is being challenged by Michael Cunningham, a projects planner at FedEx.
+The race, like the Germantown mayor’s race, is also about suburban economic development, in this case the building of a new middle school to go with Lakeland’s existing elementary school.
+The city created its own school system and already has plans for a high school.

 Lakeland voters fill two positions on the city commission and three on the school board by voting multiple times from a single list of contenders in each race.